pycascades/welcome-wagon-2018/index.rst

 **What's the weather like?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Warmed by Pacific Ocean currents and protected by a range of mountains, Vancouver's weather is mild year-round.
-  From high 70's Fahrenheit (low 20's Celsius) in summer to a mild mid 40's Fahrenheit (0º to 5º Celsius) in winter,
-  the climate is always hospitable.
-The winters are wet, but it rarely snows, except on the local ski hills. `Read more <https://www.tourismvancouver.com/vancouver/weather/>`_
+- The weather is mosty mild.
+You can expect temperatures in the mid 40's Fahrenheit (0º to 5º Celsius) during the conference dates.
+It gets fairly wet, but snow is not usually a problem. `Read more <https://www.tourismvancouver.com/vancouver/weather/>`_

 **What will I eat?**
 ~~~~~~~~~~~~~~~~~~~~